sherlock-audit/2022-10-union-finance-judging/README.md

 Check the `remaining` to be transferred and return `false` if it is bigger than zero

-# Issue M-16: `Comptroller::withdrawRewards` accounting error results in incorrect inflation index
+# Issue M-17: `Comptroller::withdrawRewards` accounting error results in incorrect inflation index

 Source: https://github.com/sherlock-audit/2022-10-union-finance-judging/issues/26

 ## Found by
-Lambda, dipp, lemonmon, Jeiwan
+Jeiwan, Lambda, dipp, lemonmon

 ## Summary